There's Now a Dark Web Version of Wikipedia - Slashdot

 Such a site would quickly fill with spam.
 What measure would you recommend to prevent that?

-Highly informative Daily Mash article on Darknet (Score:1)
+Highly informative Daily Mash article on Darknet (Score:1, Informative)

 http://www.thedailymash.co.uk/... [thedailymash.co.uk]